 How to apply to be on Pointless

-Once you've found someone happy to appear in a pair with you, you just need to apply via the application form on the BBC website.
+Once you've found someone happy to appear in a pair with you, you just need to apply via the link below.

 The Chase (ITV)

-Hosted by Bradley Walsh, The Chase is an ITV quiz show where you compete against professional quizzers (known as chasers) to win a cash prize.
-Four people appear each episode and they take it in turns to answer questions and amass money for the overall prize fund.
+Hosted by Bradley Walsh, The Chase is an ITV quiz show where you compete against professional quizzers (known as 'chasers') to win a cash prize.
+Four people appear in each episode, taking it in turns to answer questions and amass money for the overall prize fund.

 Once all four contestants have had their go, those who made it back then have to beat the chaser by giving more correct answers than they do.
 If they do, the prize money is split equally between the contestants.